saikat495/socketdocs/docs/identity/identity.md

 *3) Cumulated attributes :*  Here the attribute of an individual or of a community is added up over a period of time.

-In general, identity often refers to a person's / a community's unique individuality, meaning how they view themself as compared to other people/ community, based on the attributes / charecteristics which identifies them in standing out from other individuals or communities.
+In general, identity often refers to a person's / a community's unique individuality, meaning how they view themself as compared to other people/ community, based on the attributes / characteristics which identifies them in standing out from other individuals or communities.

 The identity acts as a passport (Self declared but verified and authenticated by others) to enter different communities or to get in contact with others.